girlwhodrawsandstuff/day-planner/README.md

 # Day Planner Website
 This is a Flask program where users can login and keep track of their daily tasks.
-In the future, I plan to add in more features like a user calendar, notes, and a login via Facebook/Google.
+In the future, I plan to add in more features like a user profile, login with Github, etc.

 ## Features:
 1] Sign Up